-Other types of power supplies include DC-DC converters, which convert DC voltages, and AC power sources, which convert AC voltages and frequencies.
+Other categories include DC-DC converters, which adjust DC voltage levels, and AC power sources, which convert voltage and frequency to simulate various grid conditions.

 DC power supplies have positive (+) and negative (-) output terminals.
 A DC power supply can be used as a positive power supply by setting the negative pole to the ground potential, and as a negative power supply by setting the positive pole to the ground potential.
 It can also be used as a floating power supply, where neither terminal is referenced to ground, providing galvanic isolation for the output.